tinyms-ai/tinyms/docs/en/source/quickstart/install.md

 ### Pypi

-For users who own a clean environment, it is recommend to use [pypi](https://pypi.org/) to install TinyMS given that the following requirements are meet.
+For users who own a clean environment, it is recommended to use [pypi](https://pypi.org/) to install TinyMS given that the following requirements are meet.
 For those who don't, [Anaconda](https://www.anaconda.com/products/individual#Downloads) is a good choice for setting up the python environment.

 Prerequisites